LanternD/en.dlyang.me/_posts/2018-07-01-tips-on-ubuntu.md

 -   `lscpu`: list CPU info.
 -   `lspci`: list PCI devices.
 -   `dmesg`: list display and driver messages.
+-   `sudo ss -lntup`: list all the ports that the computer is using or listening.

 ## How to add a `.desktop` executable file to start menu and "favorites"?